MiaGordon91/message-generator/README.md

 ### The deployed app can be viewed here on Vercel:
 https://message-generator-pied.vercel.app/

+You will be prompted to enter the password below to access the app - this has been added to protect the app against bots.
-To protect the app against bots, please enter the following password: **iAmHuman**
+Please enter password: **iAmHuman**